 Scroll down for lots of Insider Tips on how to make sure you don’t get ripped off, and how to choose the right kinds of tickets.

-When It’s Too Late and Tickets to Alcatraz Are Sold Out
+When It’s Too Late and Alcatraz Tickets Are Sold Out

-“What if we’re already here and there are no tickets available?
+“What if we’re already here and there are no Alcatraz tickets available?
 Is there any other way to get last minute tickets?”
-Alcatraz is the only state park I can think of where tickets for a single daytime visit can sell out far in advance, so it’s natural that many people are surprised and disappointed when they arrive in San Francisco and can’t buy tickets.
+Alcatraz is the only state park I can think of where tickets for a single daytime visit can sell out far in advance (though Muir Woods is implementing a similar system in 2018), so it’s natural that many people are surprised and disappointed when they arrive in San Francisco and can’t buy tickets.
 There are ways to get last minute tickets, although there can be extra hassles or extra costs in the process.

 Please click here for our page that covers last minute Alcatraz ticket options, with local secrets that sometimes can save the day.